sanchit-ahuja/sanchit-ahuja.github.io/_posts/2026-02-06-vllm-change-log.md

 ### Stability Returns to vLLM

 By v0.7.0, the infrastructure investments made in v0.5.0–v0.6.0 began to pay off.
-Throughput jumped from 9.78 req/s to 12.30 req/s—a 26% improvement over v0.6.0 and surpassing the previous high of 10.71 req/s set by v0.4.0.
+Throughput jumped from 9.78 req/s to 12.30 req/s, a 26% improvement over v0.6.0 and surpassing the previous high of 10.71 req/s set by v0.4.0.

 **`torch.compile` fully landed.** The partial integration that had imposed Dynamo guard overhead in v0.6.0 was completed in v0.7.0, enabling end-to-end kernel fusion across the forward pass.
 Where v0.6.0 paid the cost of the compiler pipeline without the benefit, v0.7.0 delivered the intended payoff: fused GPU kernels with reduced launch overhead and optimized memory access patterns.
 The net effect more than compensated for the abstraction layers introduced in the preceding releases.